studTon/site-test/README.md

-# site-test
+# web-dev-exercises
-HTML exercises.
-How to build a website.
+HTML and CSS exercises about: How to build a website.